 If you own a building with a cooling tower:

 If you have a cooling tower or evaporative condenser, please register your equipment.
 Cooling Tower registration is mandatory and must be completed prior to initial operation.
-Building owners must register cooling towers or evaporative condensers through the Department’s Cooling Tower Registration.
-Before registering equipment, building owners or property managers must enroll in the Department’s electronic tracking system by providing simple identifying information, i.e. name, telephone number and email address.
+Building owners must register cooling towers or evaporative condensers through the City's City's Cooling Tower Registration Portal.
+Before registering equipment, building owners or property managers must enroll in the City’s electronic tracking system by providing simple identifying information, i.e. name, telephone number and email address.